Healthy Homes Assessment Days Bay

 Draught Stopping Days Bay

-If you are able to feel external air entering or the sound of a clear draught emanating from a crack or a gap, then it’s likely to be a gap or hole that requirements sealing in somehow.
-Cracks or gaps with large gaps must be fixed permanently.
-Any gaps greater than 3mm that let air into or out of the home need to be sealed.
-For example, if an open fireplace isn’t in use it can cause draughts and should be blocked from.
-Property managers and landlords are accountable for making sure that such draughts are squelched as far as imaginable.
+If you can feel external air entering or an unobstructed draught coming from a hole or gap, then it’s likely a crack or hole which requirements sealing in some way.
+Cracks and gaps that are large should be permanently stopped.
+Cracks that are greater than 3mm and allow air to enter or exit within your house need to be sealed.
+For example, if an open fireplace isn’t used it can create draughts.
+This should be sealed off.
+Landlords and property managers are responsible for ensuring that draughts from the fireplace are removed as much as imaginable.

-You don’t need to block off holes or gaps that are part of the building.
-For instance, small gaps around windows and doors could be required to allow for movement of the structure as the household gets warmer and cooler, so that they can still be closed and opened instead of than sticking.
-We will inspect all doors and windows during the Healthy Homes assessment of your rental property.
+There is no require to block gaps or holes in the building.
+For instance, small gaps around doors and windows might be necessary to allow for the movement of the building when the household heats and cools, so that they are able to be closed and opened rather than sticking.
+We will check every window and door in the Healthy Homes assessment of your rental property.

 draught stopping building inspections